A remark on Gibbs measures with log-correlated Gaussian fields: Introduction

-\noi where $H_k(x;\s)$ is the Hermite polynomial of degree $k$ with a variance parameter $\s$.\footnote{ In the complex-valued setting (with even $k$), we use the Laguerre polynomial $c_k L_{\frac k2} (|u_N|^2; \s_N)$ to define the Wick renormalization.
-See \cite{OTh}.} We then define the following renormalized truncated potential energy:
+\noi where $H_k(x;\s)$ is the Hermite polynomial of degree $k$ with a variance parameter $\s$ defined through the following generating function:\footnote{ In the complex-valued setting (with even $k$), we use the Laguerre polynomial $c_k L_{\frac k2} (|u_N|^2; \s_N)$ to define the Wick renormalization.
+See \cite{OTh}.}